he-leon/PedalinoMini/README.md

 * Testing for false triggerings and other glitches which might occur because of the modification of AceButton
 * Fully integrating the "Fast Press" mode to PedalinoMini.
 E.g. Display stuff, etc.

+Note: WiFi scanning in the WebUI was disabled as for my enviroment (esp32doit-devkit-v1) it prevented the page from being loaded correctly.
+At the moment you have to enter your WiFi SSID manually in the form if you want to use this fork.

 _________________